Yahia-EL-Alfy/paysky-task/paysky-task/README.md

 ---

 ## 9. Project Structure
-- See `BACKEND_README.md` for a detailed explanation of every file and the architecture.
+- See `BACKEND_README.pdf` for a detailed explanation of every file and the architecture.

 ---